Addressing Abandoned Vessels, Marine Debris and Marine-Sourced Plastics in B.C.

 Sheila Malcolmson, Parliamentary Secretary for Environment, and Ministers participate in beach clean-up near Tofino.
 MLA Sheila Malcolmson, Minister of Environment and Climate Change Strategy George Heyman and Minister for Indigenous Relations and Reconciliation Scott Fraser took part in a beach clean-up on one of the George Fraser Islands on July 5, 2019.
 Along with community representatives from Tofino and Ucluelet, a large quantity of waste was collected after a morning of beachcombing.
 The group collected debris consisting mostly of plastic and ranging from fishing nets to StyrofoamTM and marine floats.
 Beach clean-ups are an important way to prevent plastic waste and other litter from breaking down and entering the ocean.
 Thank you to the continued efforts of volunteers and local groups in tackling this issue.

 Want to get involved?

 - Great Canadian Shoreline Clean-up

 - Vancouver Island Marine Debris Working Group

-Thank you for your contributions this summer, the next step will be presenting a recommendations report to Minister George Heyman by the end of the year.
+Thank you for your contributions this summer.
+The next step will be presenting Minister George Heyman with a recommendations report.